Natural Resources Acts

 Following protracted negotiations, in 1930 the Government of Canada and the four provinces reached a series of agreements for the transfer of the administration of the natural resources to the provincial governments, called the Natural Resources Transfer Agreements.
 Parliament and the four provincial legislatures then passed acts to implement the agreements.
 Finally, the British Parliament passed the Constitution Act, 1930, to ratify the agreements, entrenching them in the Constitution of Canada.
-The passage of these Acts rendered the Dominion Lands Act obsolete, since these same lands were no longer under federal jurisdiction.
+The passage of these acts rendered the Dominion Lands Act obsolete, since these same lands were no longer under federal jurisdiction.

-A few small sections of resource-rich territory were excluded from the act, although they would be transferred later.
+A few small sections of resource-rich territory were excluded from the acts, although they were transferred later.
 First Nations reserves and lands reserved for indigenous persons were excluded under the Indian Act.
 National parks were also excluded - they remain under the jurisdiction of the federal government, and are generally off-limits to resource development.

-Alberta Natural Resource Transfer Agreement of 1930
+Impact on treaty rights

-The Alberta Natural Resource Transfer Agreement restricts the inherent hunting and fishing rights for Indigenous Peoples.
-“The Natural Resource Transfer Agreements with the three Western Provinces provide that laws respecting game in the province shall apply to Indians within the boundaries of the province”.
+The Natural Resource Transfer Agreements with the three western provinces provide that laws respecting game in the province apply to Indians within the boundaries of the province.
+However, the rights granted to Indians under treaties to hunt, trap and fish are usually considered integral to the surrender of their lands, and are therefore maintained under the Transfer Agreement.